Coast Guard, DHS.

 E. Unfunded Mandates Reform Act

-We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
-4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human Start Printed Page 16014environment.
-This rule involves: The update of seven safety zone locations, the addition of two new safety zones, an increase of size for six safety zone radiuses for fireworks related events, and the reformatting of regulations into an easier to read table format.
-It is categorically excluded from further review under paragraph 34(g) of Figure 2-1 of the Commandant Instruction.
-An environmental analysis checklist supporting this determination and a Categorical Exclusion Determination are available in the docket where indicated under ADDRESSES.
+We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
+4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+An environmental analysis checklist supporting this determination is available in the docket where indicated under ADDRESSES.
+This proposed rule involves the establishment of safety zones and is therefore categorically excluded under paragraph 34(g) of Figure 2-1 of the Commandant Instruction.
 We seek any comments or information that may lead to the discovery of a significant environmental impact from this rule.